lewisfish/signedMCRT/README.md

 To run the code you can use:
   - The [fortran package manager](https://fpm.fortran-lang.org/en/index.html) by running; fpm @run
-  - Or the custom install script ./install.sh

 ## Publication
 The code in this repo forms the basis for the following publication:

-Meshless Monte Carlo Radiation Transfer Method for CurvedGeometries using Signed Distance Functions, currently in review.
+Meshless Monte Carlo Radiation Transfer Method for Curved Geometries using Signed Distance Functions, currently in review.
 Data created with this code can be found at: https://doi.org/10.5281/zenodo.5780513

 ## Example of SDF models produced by signedMCRT